 In my opinion, the Piazza della Signoria might be the most significant public space in Italy.

-Just standing there, I could see the replica of Michelangelo’s David, the gallery of statues in the adjacent Loggia dei Lanzi, the Palazzo Vecchio, the fountain of Neptune, a peek of the Galleria Uffizi, and just a short walk away, the Ponte Vecchio.
+Just standing there, I could see the replica of Michelangelo’s David, the gallery of statues in the adjacent Loggia dei Lanzi, the Palazzo Vecchio, the Fountain of Neptune, a peek of the Galleria Uffizi, and just a short walk away, the Ponte Vecchio.

-It was an overwhelming space, in a positive sense, enhanced with the perfect people watching spots the Piazza provides.
+It was an overwhelming space, in a positive sense, enhanced with the perfect people-watching spots the Piazza provides.

 During this visit, I stayed at a hostel relatively near these sights.
 It was a really good hostel, but I would have loved to have more of a local experience, or even to taste the pleasure of il dolce far niente by staying with a local or maybe renting a room or an apartment, or even couchsurfing.

-When I return, I will try to feel this side of Florence, just like I’ve been doing in Milan for the past couple months.
+When I return, I will try to feel this side of Florence, just like I’ve been doing in Milan for the past couple of months.